jonerickson/wordpress-plugin-template/README.md

 docker-compose run --rm cli wp acorn migrate
 ```

+**NOTE**: Running `migrate:fresh` will drop all database tables, including your WordPress core tables.

 #### Seeding

 Because the WordPress plugin operates in a different namespace than standard Laravel convention, you will need to pass the seeder class to the `db:seed` command so that the container will resolve the correct class.